123outerme/Shards-of-Grandeur/README.md

 5. Scroll to the very top of the file.
 6. Paste this JSON object as the first element of this JSON array, adding a comma afterwards if necessary.
 7. Relaunch the Godot editor and open the project again.
 If all goes well, there should be no more import errors!

-Each platform binary will be built to an appropriate subdirectory (i.e. `windows` for Windows, etc.)

 ### Create Release `.zip` Files
 To create `.zip` files automatically for the release of a build of Shards of Grandeur, follow these steps on a Linux device: